JvanKatwijk/dab-pluto/README.md

 	cd dab-pluto
 	mkdir build
 	cd build
-	cmake .. -DRPI_DEFINED=ON -DPLUTO=ON
+	cmake .. -DRPI_DEFINED=ON -DPLUTO=ON -DSDRPLAY=ON
 	make
 	sudo make install

 Of course when compiling on an X64 based machine (with compiler support for SSE instructions), the line with cmake becomes

-	cmake .. -DX64_DEFINED=ON -DPLUTO=ON
+	cmake .. -DX64_DEFINED=ON -DPLUTO=ON -DSDRPLAY=ON

+If not sure whether or not the special instructions are supported, just use

+	cmake .. -DPLUTO=ON -DSDRPLAY=ON

-and in case the executable is being built for the SDRplay, replace "-DPLUTO=ON" by "-DSDRPLAY=ON"
+In case the executable is being built for only either the SDRplay or the Adalm Pluto, remove "-DPLUTO=ON" or "-DSDRPLAY=ON" from the command.

 -----------------------------------------------------------------------------
 Copyright
 -----------------------------------------------------------------------------

+	2020
 	J van Katwijk
 	Lazy Chair Computing
 	J dot vanKatwijk at gmail dot com